dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 ### IDSR - Report: Suspected, Confirmed, Death

-The _**IDSR - Report: Suspected, Confirmed, Death**_ dataset contains information on suspected cases, confirmed cases and deaths on the diseases outlined in [Table 1](#table-1).
+The _**IDSR - Report: Suspected, Confirmed, Death**_ dataset contains information on suspected cases, confirmed cases and deaths on the diseases outlined in the section [diseases covered](#diseases-covered).
 A number of the diseases have _**disaggregated**_ suspected cases and deaths and the form and uses a _**custom form design**_.
 The custom form design is a result of combining disaggregated and non-disaggregated data elements that belong to the same disease and are required to be grouped together.

 ![image-20200719115335917](resources/images/Screen01.png)